XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 ## 1. Abstract

 Although the XRP Ledger offers rich support for [tokens](https://xrpl.org/tokens.html) (a.k.a.
-IOUs or issued assets), including offering issuers the ability to [freeze](https://xrpl.org/freezes.html) issuances, in order to meet regulatory requirements, some issuers need to be able to go further, by having the ability to "[clawback](https://en.wikipedia.org/wiki/Clawback)" their issued assets.  **Issued tokens can be clawed back by an issuer if, and only if, `lsfAllowClawback` is set.**
+IOUs or issued assets), including offering issuers the ability to [freeze](https://xrpl.org/freezes.html) issuances, in order to meet regulatory requirements, some issuers need to be able to go further, by having the ability to "[clawback](https://en.wikipedia.org/wiki/Clawback)" their issued assets.  **Issued tokens can be clawed back by an issuer if, and only if, `lsfAllowTrustLineClawback` is set.**

 ----------------------- -------------------------------------------------------
 :bangbang: This proposal deals only with issued assets. **The proposed clawback